An anti-inflammatory foods pyramid.

 Excellent emulsifier.

-All processed animal foods.
+All highly processed animal foods.

 Avoid.